San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Packers stats and trends

-- Green Bay won 10 games against the spread last season, while failing to cover six times.

-- The Packers were an underdog by 3 points or more once last season, and covered the spread.

-- Green Bay and its opponents combined to go over the point total nine out of 16 times last year.
+- In Green Bay's games last season, the combined scoring went over the point total nine times.

-- When Green Bay put up over 24.4 points last year, it was 11-3 against the spread and 12-2 overall.
+- Green Bay was 11-3 against the spread and 12-2 overall last season when the team recorded more than 24.4 points.

-- The Packers averaged 389 yards per game last season, 74.6 more yards than the 314.4 the 49ers allowed per matchup.
+- The Packers collected 389 yards per game last season, 74.6 more yards than the 314.4 the 49ers gave up per contest.

-- In games that Green Bay totaled over 314.4 yards last season, the team was 11-5 against the spread and 13-3 overall.
+- Green Bay was 11-5 against the spread and 13-3 overall when the team amassed over 314.4 yards last year.

-- The Packers turned the ball over 11 times last season, nine fewer times than the 49ers forced turnovers (20).
+- Last year the Packers had 11 turnovers, nine fewer than the 49ers had takeaways (20).

 Home and road insights